Can you fall in love with someone you have never met?

 Meeting Someone Special

 But the other side of the story might burst your bubble.
-There is no "someone" unless there IS.
+There is no "someone" unless there is someone.
 In other words, there has to be a real person, one you actually can or have met, one who is actually in your life to be the person you love.

-What I mean is that it is easy to feel like you've fallen in love with the star of a movie you have never met, but that might not only be hopeless (since you may never meet), but also an enormous let down if you did.
+What I mean is that it is easy to feel like you've fallen in love with the star of a movie you have never met, but that might not only be hopeless (since you probably never will meet), but also an enormous let down if you did.
+He or she might not be the person you thought of at all!
 All you really do when you "fall in love" with an actor or person you haven't met is to shape the ideal of what it is to be in love.

 It can be amazing how love works some times.
 There are people who've met, known each other for years, and only truly fallen in love after they never thought that would be possible.